Get

 Danish Swedish Farmdog playing fetch playing

-Fetching a ball or rope toy may seem like second nature to dogs, but it’s not always.
-Some breeds take to fetch naturally, like retrievers, but others may need a little guidance to get the fun out of the game.
+Fetching a ball or rope toy may seem second nature to dogs, but that’s not always the case.
+Some breeds, like retrievers, take to fetch naturally, but others may need a little guidance to get the fun out of the game.

 Before You Start: Supplies and Preparation